Addressing ADHD and Treating Drug Abuse

 - Brain damage, especially damage to memory and cognition

-Treating Comorbid Substance Abuse and ADHD
+How Do You Treat Comorbid Substance Abuse and ADHD?

 Due to the prevalence of untreated ADHD among those struggling with alcohol use disorder and other substance abuse problems, it is important for rehabilitation programs to have appropriate psychologists and psychiatrists on staff to diagnose this condition as a potentially underlying cause of the substance use disorder.
 They can then prescribe psychostimulants in small doses and get the individual appropriate therapy for both substance abuse and ADHD.